Saturday's Children (1940 film): Production

-Warners originally cast Priscilla Lane in the lead but Garfield was sure that the Lane Sisters would somehow have to be written in as well.
+Warner Bros.
+Pictures originally cast Priscilla Lane in the lead but Garfield was sure that the Lane Sisters would somehow have to be written in as well.
 He used his influence to get the studio to borrow Shirley from RKO.
 Julius Epstein thought Garfield's performance was the closest he came to playing his real self.
 Usually discontented with the way he was typecast by the studio, Garfield was unusually proud of his restrained characterization.

 Radio adaptation

 Saturday's Children was presented on Screen Guild Players June 2, 1947.
 The 30-minute adaptation starred Garfield and Jane Wyman.

+The play was filmed for for television in 1962.